rw251/process-mining/index.md

 ## 1 Aspirin + Antiplatelet must have Gastro Protection medication

+### 1.1 Overview

+One of the indicators in our SMASH dashboard looks for patients who are currently prescribed aspirin and at least one other antiplatelet, but who are not currently prescribed a gasto-protective (GP) medication.
+I picked this indicator because it has more events (3 start and 3 stop for each drug) than some of the other indicators.
+It also has multiple options - the pharmacist or GP can chose to stop an existing medication or start a new one.

-### 1.1 Method
+### 1.2 Method

-- Extracted all prescriptions for aspirin, other antiplatelets (clopidogrel, ticagrelor, prasugrel), and gastro protective medication (H2 antagonists and proton pump inhibitors).
+- I extracted all prescriptions for aspirin, other antiplatelets (clopidogrel, ticagrelor, prasugrel), and gastro protective medication (H2 antagonists and proton pump inhibitors).
-- Collapsed prescriptions into STARTED and STOPPED events based on dose, instruction and packet size (e.g. if given 30 pills and the instruction of "take 2 daily" then we assume the drug is stopped 15 days after initiation unless a subsequent prescription is found in the record.)
+- Collapsed the prescriptions into STARTED and STOPPED events based on dose, instruction and packet size (e.g. if given 30 pills and the instruction of "take 2 daily" then we assume the drug is stopped 15 days after initiation unless a subsequent prescription is found in the record.)
+This uses methodology from my previous publication on this^1^.
 - Load data into Disco
-- Filter to just those paths that start with "ASPIRIN-STARTED" or "ANTIPLATELET-STARTED" on the basis that patients who initiated a GP drug for a different reason aren't really following the same process
+- Filtered to just those paths that start with "ASPIRIN-STARTED" or "ANTIPLATELET-STARTED" on the basis that patients who initiated a GP drug for a different reason aren't really following the same process
 - We only have dates - the time always defaults to 4am.
 So to avoid concurrent events I have added 1 hour to every gasto-protection prescription as it makes sense to prescribe this after the antiplatelets.
 I then analysed the data twice: in *analysis A* I subtracted 1 hour from all aspirin prescriptions, and in *analysis B* I substracted 1 hour from all antiplatelet prescriptions.

-### 1.2 Output
+### 1.3 Output

-#### 1.2.1 Initial output process maps
+#### 1.3.1 Initial output process maps

 <figure class="two-column">
 <figcaption>Figure 1.
 Analysis A (aspirin before antiplatelet when concurrent)</figcaption>